helidon-io/helidon/docs/modules/data-jdbc/declarative.md

 long updateStatus(String status, long id);
 ```

-Every method parameter corresponds to SQL in the statement, and a statement
-uses either named markers or positional markers rather than mixing the two
+A statement uses either named markers or positional markers rather than mixing
+the two forms.
+Every method parameter must be referenced by at least one named
+marker or represented by one positional marker.
+A named parameter can appear
-forms.
-With positional markers, the number of Java parameters must equal the
+more than once.
+With positional markers, the number of Java parameters must
-number of markers.
-Collections are not expanded into an SQL `IN` list, so each
+equal the number of markers.

-value needs its own declared marker.
+Repository parameters cannot represent a variable length SQL `IN` list.
+Each
+value requires a separate scalar parameter and marker.
+The imperative model can
+construct SQL when the number of values is determined at runtime.

 Repository parameters use the [supported scalar types](#supported-scalar-types).
 Reference arguments can be `null`, in which case the generated implementation